-“Animals” is, of course, a bit vague.
+“Animals” is a bit vague.
 I’m not including bugs and birds here but pretty well everything else: Mammals, Reptiles and Amphibians.

-A Swedish visitor astounded me by saying “you don’t have much wildlife here, do you?” – in spite of having walked in the natural park.
-“We see a lot more walking in Sweden” he averred.
-I had an instant image of taiga forests with elk and bears tango-ing down the pathways.
-Certainly their are parks in the UK where you will always see deer, though they are not exactly “Wild”
+“You don’t have much wildlife here, do you?”
+A Swedish visitor astounded me by saying this.
+“We see a lot more in Sweden” he averred.
+I had an instant vision of taiga forests with elk and bears tango-ing down the pathways.

-Large animals are tricky to see here, partly because the populations are still recovering from extensive over-hunting.
-They are protected now but there is still an active hunting community, which gives animals that lack extreme natural caution a shortened life-expectancy.
-The terrain is rugged and some of the most exciting species are crepuscular – dawn and dusk lovers – or partly nocturnal.
-Others are just damn good at hiding in brush.
-Many a walker has asked me nervously whether we might see snakes and the answer is “Only if we are very lucky indeed” (not to everyone’s way of thinking).
+Large animals are hard to see, partly because populations are recovering from extensive over-hunting.
+They are protected now but there is an active hunting community, which gives any animals that lack natural caution a short life-expectancy.
+The terrain is rugged and some of the most exciting species are crepuscular – dawn and dusk lovers – or nocturnal.
+Others are just damn good at hiding.
+Many a walker has asked me nervously whether we might see snakes and the answer is “Only if we are very lucky indeed”.
 Nevertheless, there is a magnificent range of wildlife that I feel privileged to have seen.
 The table below details some of it and provides links to posts where I’ve written of the more interesting species or encounters with them.

 |Reptile, Lizard||Moorish Gecko||Arentola mauritanica,|